Phenyldichloroarsine: Uses

-Phenyldichloroarsine is an obsolete chemical warfare agent and is classified as a vesicant or a vomiting/incapacitating agent.
+Phenyldichloroarsine is an obsolete chemical warfare agent and is classified as a vesicant and a vomiting/incapacitating agent.
 It was used as a weapon during World War I, where it showed itself as less effective than other vomiting agents.
 Phenyldichloroarsine is an arsenical vesicant which can be mixed with mustard agents for use in chemical warfare.

 PD was developed for use in wet environments, because of its tendency to persist in cool and shaded areas.
 Phenyldichloroarsine can have a persistence lasting anywhere from 2 to 7 days under usual environmental conditions.
 In open areas, it is more useful as a vomiting agent but in closed-in areas, such as basements, trenches and caves, it is highly effective because of its "extreme" vapor density.
 Phenyldichloroarsine has also been used by banks and other high-security facilities to defend against security breaches.

 Biological effects

 PD damages the eyes, lungs, throat and nasal membranes.
 PD immediately affects the eyes and blindness can result, though it requires high doses.
 It also induces nausea and vomiting, an inhalation of as little as 5-50 milligrams can induce severe vomiting.
 Long-term exposure to PD can cause systemic damage by replacing calcium with arsenic, extensive bone marrow damage can also result.
 Due to PD being easily recognized in the field and a relatively fast rate for decontamination procedures to become effective, the chemical is not as useful as other blister agents.
 The blistering resultant from PD exposure may also be delayed, for as little as 30 minutes, or as long as 32 hours depending upon the concentration of the dose.

 The molecular toxicology of PD is not well understood, but a 1986 U.S. Army-sponsored report did shed some light on that area.
 The Army report showed that PD penetrated the red blood cell membrane and interacted with something inside the cell.
 The study also found that hemoglobin was not responsible for "holding" the PD in its bond with the erythrocytes (red blood cells), instead glutathione was found to be a more likely interacting with PD inside the cell.